tylerauerbeck/gha-deployment-example/README.md

 # GHA Deployment Example

 This is an example deployment repository that we can use to cut a release in order to trigger other downstream releases.

+## What is included here

+- hello
+- world